 The following characteristics are strongly preferred, but not required:

-- In-depth knowledge of the New York City community, its educational institutions (school district and/or colleges), and its government structures.
+- In-depth knowledge of NYC, its educational institutions (school districts and/or colleges), and its government structures

 Salary, Hours and Terms

-This is a full-time position based in New York City, NY.
-While access to a car is not necessary, candidates should expect to travel frequently throughout the five boroughs via public transportation.
+This is a full-time position based in New York City .
+Candidates should expect to travel frequently throughout Site via public transportation.
 Some evenings and weekends will be required.

 Generation Citizen is an equal opportunity, affirmative action employer.
-Candidates who reflect the diversity of the NYC community are strongly encouraged to apply.
+Candidates who reflect the diversity of the New York City community are strongly encouraged to apply.